Zeo666/AllTheRoles/README.md

 -----------------------
 # Extras
 ## New Colors!
 New colors are added for crewmates to pick from.
-They are based on the new colours available in The Other Roles.
+They are based on the new colours available in The Other Roles & Town of Us-R

 ![COLORS](./Images/ATR-colors.jpg)